The Farm at Goodstone

 Goodstone Inn and Restaurant operates a small sustainably managed farm on its beautiful 265-acre estate.
-The farm provides the highest quality of produce and protein to our award-winning farm-to-table restaurant at our Middleburg bed and breakfast.
+The farm provides the highest quality of produce and protein for the award-winning, farm-to-table restaurant at our Middleburg bed and breakfast.
 The farm is home to a flock of sheep, an intensively managed vegetable garden, apiary, cut flower beds, orchard, mushroom garden, laying hens, a giant rescue pig from the Middleburg Humane Society named Oliver and a regal llama named Greyson, who proudly guards the Goodstone sheep.

-The Farm is establishing Goodstone as a leader in Loudoun County’s farm-to-table movement and provides unique educational opportunities for guests.
+The farm has established Goodstone as a leader in Loudoun County’s farm-to-table movement and provides unique educational opportunities for our guests.
 The Goodstone team believes in sustainability and works to create healthy pastures and growing areas that are sustained with compost made on site and through the natural fertilization that comes from our livestock.

 We grow mainly heirloom varieties and a few hybrids . . . but absolutely no GMOs.
 We rely on crop rotation, cover cropping and foliar feeding.
 As a result, Goodstone’s produce is beautiful and nutrient dense.

-Come out and tour our scenic property, meet our sheep and lambs, and see what we’re growing this season!
+Come out and tour our scenic property, meet our sheep and lambs, and check out what we’re growing this season!
 We hope to see you on the Farm at Goodstone!